adarbari/AITradingAgent/ai_rules.md

 - Maintain the existing command-line argument structure
 - If adding new options, follow the same argparse pattern
 - Provide default values for new options
+- For scripts in `src/scripts/`, ensure consistent argument naming across different scripts
+- Document all command-line arguments in the script's docstring

 By following these guidelines, you'll help maintain the structural integrity and design philosophy of the project.